Making Helix Drop: designing a game for two minutes on the train

 · 4 min read

-Most games are designed forwards, from a fantasy: be a wizard, build an empire.
-Helix Drop was designed backwards, from a constraint: be worth opening for two minutes on a standing train.
+Most games are designed forwards, out of a fantasy.
+Be a wizard.
+Build an empire.
+Helix Drop got designed backwards, out of a constraint: be worth opening for two minutes on a standing train.

-That constraint sounds small.
-It's actually brutal, and it dictated every decision in the game.
+That sounds like a modest little goal.
+It's actually savage, and it decided every other call in the game.

 What "two minutes on the train" really demands

-Sit with the scenario for a second.
-You're standing, holding a rail with one hand.
-The phone is in the other.
-You have maybe two minutes, possibly interrupted at any second by your stop, an announcement, an elbow.
-What does a game need to deserve that slot?
+Picture the scene for a second.
+You're standing, one hand on a rail, phone in the other.
+You've got maybe two minutes, and any of them could be cut short by your stop, an announcement, somebody's elbow.
+What does a game have to be to earn that slot?

-- One thumb, zero precision.
-No virtual joystick gymnastics, no multi-touch.
+• One thumb, no precision.
+No joystick gymnastics, no multi-touch.

-- Instant load.
-Ten seconds of loading is 10% of the whole session.
+• Instant load.
+Ten seconds of loading screen burns 10% of the whole session.

-- A complete experience in under a minute.
+• A full experience inside a minute.
 A run that needs ten minutes to get good is a run you'll never see the good part of.

-- Interruptible without grief.
-Your stop arrives mid-run?
+• Interruptible without grief.
+Stop arrives mid-run?
 Pocket the phone.
 Nothing lost, no penalty, no "are you sure?"

-That's the whole design brief.
-Helix Drop is what fell out of it.
+That's the brief.
+Helix Drop is whatever fell out of it.

 The inverted control

-The game: a ball falls down the inside of a tall helix tower.
-Here's the trick that makes it work one-handed — you don't control the ball.
+The setup: a ball drops down the inside of a tall helix tower.
+The trick that makes it work one-handed is that you don't steer the ball at all.
 You spin the tower.
-Drag left or right anywhere on the screen and the whole column rotates around the falling ball; line a gap up underneath it and physics does the rest.
+Drag left or right anywhere on the screen and the whole column turns around the falling ball.
+Line a gap up underneath it and physics handles the rest.

-Inverting the control like this (the lineage runs back through Helix Jump and the great one-thumb arcade games) solves the standing-commuter problem completely.
-Dragging "anywhere" means no precision target to hit while the train sways.
-Your thumb never blocks the action, because the action is the whole screen.
-And the input maps to one continuous value — rotation — so there's nothing to memorize.
-New players understand it before they've consciously read the rules.
+Flipping the control around like this (the idea traces back through Helix Jump and the other great one-thumb arcade games) just dissolves the standing-commuter problem.
+"Anywhere" drags mean there's no small target to hit while the train lurches.
+Your thumb never covers the action, because the action is the whole screen.
+And the whole input is one continuous value, rotation, so there's nothing to memorize.
+People understand it before they've consciously finished reading the rules.

 Runs are 20 to 90 seconds, on purpose

-A full run of Helix Drop lasts twenty seconds when you're bad and maybe ninety when you're cooking.
-That's not the game being shallow — it's the session math working.
-Two minutes on the train fits one to four complete runs, which means every commute delivers several complete arcs: tension, mistake or triumph, score, again.
-Compare that with two minutes of a game with five-minute rounds: you get two-fifths of an experience and a resentful close-tab.
+A run of Helix Drop lasts about twenty seconds when you're bad at it and maybe ninety once you're cooking.
+That isn't the game being thin.
+It's the session math doing its job.
+Two minutes on the train fits one to four complete runs, so every commute hands you several full arcs: tension, a mistake or a triumph, a score, again.
+Try that with a game built on five-minute rounds and two minutes buys you two-fifths of an experience and a resentful tab-close.

-The depth lives in the risk dial, not the length.
-Drop through one gap at a time and you'll survive, slowly.
-But fall through three or four levels in one clean plummet and the combo multiplier kicks in — so every moment offers the same quiet gamble: take the safe gap under you, or spin two levels ahead, line up the long fall, and risk the red ring that ends the run on contact.
-Your best dive hangs around as a ghost line on the next attempt, which is all the "progression system" a game like this needs: the only enemy worth beating is yesterday's you.
+The depth is in the risk dial, not the runtime.
+Take one gap at a time and you'll survive, slowly.
+Plunge through three or four levels in a single clean drop and the combo multiplier wakes up.
+So every moment poses the same quiet bet: the safe gap right under you, or spin two levels ahead, line up the long fall, and gamble on the red ring that ends your run the instant you touch it.
+Your best dive sticks around as a ghost line on the next go, which is about all the progression system a game like this needs.
+The only thing worth beating is yesterday's you.

 What we left out

-The discipline was less about what went in than what stayed out.
-No energy system, because the train doesn't care about your energy.
-No daily streak guilt.
-No interstitial ads between runs — nothing on Legitsauce ever interrupts play, but it matters double here, where a 30-second ad would literally outweigh the run it follows.
-No tutorial, because a game this size that needs one has already failed.
-There isn't even a pause-menu confirmation when you quit.
+The discipline was less about what made it in and more about what stayed out.
+No energy system, because the train doesn't care how much energy you have.
+No daily-streak guilt.
+No ads between runs (nothing on Legitsauce ever interrupts play, but it matters extra here, where a 30-second spot would literally last longer than the run it followed).
+No tutorial, because a game this small that needs one has already lost.
+There isn't even a confirmation box when you quit.
 Your stop is your stop.

-It's a small game and it knows it.
-But "small, instantly available, and honest" is exactly the slot the app stores abandoned — and it's two taps away: play Helix Drop free in your browser.
-Best enjoyed standing, one hand on the rail.
+It's a small game and it knows that about itself.
+But small, instantly there, and honest is exactly the slot the app stores walked away from.
+It's two taps away: play Helix Drop free in your browser.
+Best played standing, one hand on the rail.